International community cheers Guatemala anti-graft candidate's landslide victory | Politics

 International community cheers Guatemala anti-graft candidate's landslide victory

-Arevalo, a 64-year-old former diplomat and son of Guatemala's first democratically elected president, captured 58% of votes versus former first lady Sandra Torres' 37%, with nearly all votes counted late Sunday.
+"Based on the results announced by the TSE and corroborated by observation missions, we congratulate Bernardo Arevalo on his election.
+"We look forward to working with Guatemala's president-elect to strengthen the long and productive partnership between our countries."
 European Union foreign policy chief Josep Borrell said the election result was "very clear" and hailed the Guatemalan government's pledge to ensure an orderly handover of power.
+His congratulations were echoed by neighboring leaders including Mexican President Andres Manuel Lopez Obrador, President Xiomara Castro of Honduras, and Nicaragua's Daniel Ortega.

-International leaders celebrated Bernardo Arevalo's resounding victory in Sunday's Guatemalan presidential election, a win which long seemed out of reach for the anti-graft candidate in a process dogged by accusations of government meddling.
-Arevalo, a 64-year-old former diplomat and son of Guatemala's first democratically elected president, captured 58% of votes versus former first lady Sandra Torres' 37%, with nearly all votes counted late Sunday.
+International leaders congratulated Bernardo Arevalo on his resounding victory in Sunday's Guatemalan presidential election, a win long believed impossible for the anti-graft candidate in a process dogged by accusations of government meddling.
+Arevalo, a 64-year-old former diplomat and son of Guatemala's first democratically elected president, captured 58% of votes versus former first lady Sandra Torres' 37%, with all votes counted.

+A U.S. State Department official said Guatemala's people had spoken and that the vote's outcome was final.
+"Based on the results announced by the TSE and corroborated by observation missions, we congratulate Bernardo Arevalo on his election.

+"We look forward to working with Guatemala's president-elect to strengthen the long and productive partnership between our countries."
 European Union foreign policy chief Josep Borrell said the election result was "very clear" and hailed the Guatemalan government's pledge to ensure an orderly handover of power.
-"It is crucial for all state institutions and all sectors of society to support and join in this effort in the interests of the country," Borrell said in a statement.

-His congratulations were echoed by neighboring leaders including Mexican President Andres Manuel Lopez Obrador and President Xiomara Castro of Honduras.
-Luis Almagro, head of the Organization of American States (OAS), said in a post on X, formerly known as Twitter, that Guatemala had had an "exemplary election day."
+His congratulations were echoed by neighboring leaders including Mexican President Andres Manuel Lopez Obrador, President Xiomara Castro of Honduras, and Nicaragua's Daniel Ortega.
+Luis Almagro, head of the Organization of American States (OAS), said in a post on X, formerly known as Twitter, that Guatemala had an "exemplary election day."

 Arevalo, who ran an anti-corruption campaign, had faced an uphill battle.
 Defying polls, he claimed a surprise second place in a first-round vote in June, triggering a runoff.
 A number of other opposition candidates had been barred from running.
 His competitor Torres alleged irregularities in the first round of voting and Arevalo's party, Semilla, was briefly suspended at the request of a top Guatemalan prosecutor.

-By Monday morning, Torres had yet to accept her loss publicly.
-In a press conference Sunday afternoon, she said she was "worried" about the integrity of the vote.
+By Monday afternoon, Torres had yet to accept her loss publicly.
+In a press conference Sunday, she said she was "worried" about the integrity of the vote.
 Her UNE party said it would take a position once the elections results were put out "with total transparency."

 An OAS representative, with a team of 86 observers in Guatemala, said voting went smoothly and the election "fulfilled all the demanding obligations."
 An EU mission is expected to put out a preliminary statement about its findings on Tuesday.
 TRANSITION WORRIES